Create a landing page with a form

 - Name: This is an internal name for your form.

 - Form Type: Different types of marketing pages require different types of forms.
 You're making a landing page, so set this to Landing Page.

 - Update Contacts/Leads: Set this to Contacts and Leads.
 This means that Dynamics 365 for Marketing looks for existing contacts and leads that match submissions from this form and will update any existing contacts and leads, or create new ones.

 We want the form to include four fields (first name, last name, email, and country), and we want the first name, last name, and email to be required (which means that contacts must supply values for these fields to submit the form).
 Thanks to the template, we're almost there.

-Go back to the Toolbox tab and find the Country block under the Fields heading.
-Drag the Country block to your form, but don't make it required.
+Go back to the Toolbox tab and find the Country element under the Fields heading.
+Drag the Country element to your form, but don't make it required.

 On the command bar, select Check for Errors, and then fix any problems that are reported just as you did with the email message and customer journey.

 Now you're ready to use your new form on a landing page.
-Go to Marketing > Lead Management > Marketing Pages, and then select New on the command bar.
+Go to Marketing > Internet Marketing > Marketing Pages, and then select New on the command bar.
 The New Marketing Page page opens with the Select a Template dialog box shown.